elatella/deep-prepyto-paper/manuscript.md

 with the *output size* being the nuber of scalar values in the model output, *ŷ_1_* being the *i*-th scalar value in the model output and *y_i_* being the corresponding target value.
 `\_publication to cite?*`{.green}

+After the last deconvolutional layer, a Softmax layer generates a 3D probability mask

 The binary cross-entropy loss function converts the output from the decoder path into a mask, where each voxel is assigned as either vesicle or not-vesicle.

-Come after the convolutional layers to achieve a 3D probability mask a Softmax layer applies to bring channel size to one. `\_maybe cite Softmask paper? [@doi:10.48550/arXiv.2206.05499]*`{.green}.
+Come after the convolutional layers to achieve a a Softmax layer applies to bring channel size to one. `\_maybe cite Softmask paper? [@doi:10.48550/arXiv.2206.05499]*`{.green}.

 To optimize the weights and reduce the loss function during training the Adam optimizer was used [@doi:10.48550/arXiv.1412.6980].